 It’s time for spring and Easter markets in Germany.
 The markets typically run from March through April.
 As almost every town and village offers Easter and spring activities, here’s a small selection of markets worth visiting.

-Nürnberg’s annual “Ostermarkt,” or Easter market, at the “Hauptmarkt” market square hosts 100 booths offering arts and crafts, ceramics, books, interior decorations and more.
-A special crafts shop will be set in front of the Town Hall, April 8-9.
-The market is open daily from 10 a.m. to 7 p.m., including Easter Monday, closed Good Friday (April 14).
-For more information, visit www.nuernberg.de.
+Nürnberg’s annual “Ostermarkt,” or Easter market, at the Main Market Square “Hauptmarkt,” hosts 100 booths offering arts and crafts, ceramics, books, interior decorations and more.
+The Easter Market on Nuremberg’s is the first market event of the year and the oldest market in the city.
+The market is open daily from 10 a.m. to 7 p.m., including Easter Monday, closed Good Friday (March 30).
+For more information in English, visit www.nuernberg.de.

-The theme “Easter” is highlighted in the Museum der Alltagskultur (Museum of Everyday Culture) at the castle, Schloss Waldenbuch, and presented in a guided tour.
-Outside, the city hosts an Easter market where craftsmen show old and new techniques and sell handmade products.
-For children, a petting zoo with Easter bunnies will be open.
+Easter activities and crafts for children and adults alike are highlighted in the Museum der Alltagskultur (Museum of Everyday Culture) at the castle, Schloss Waldenbuch each year on Palm Sunday, the Sunday before Easter.
+Craftsmen show old and new techniques for egg decoration, and sell handmade products.
+For children, a petting zoo with Easter bunnies will be open, as well as workshops including baking and crafts.
 The event is open from 10 a.m. to 6 p.m.
+The City of Waldenbuch (near Böblingen) also offers a lot of other attractions with an open shops on this Sunday from 1-6 p.m.
 For more information, visit www.museum-der-alltagskultur.de.